-Apart from fibers, other great food types for weight loss are fruits, vegetables, and proteins.
+Apart from fiber, other great food types for weight loss are fruits, vegetables, and proteins.
 The less processed the foods are, the better they are for your body.

 On top of that, water has to be your best friend.
 Two to three liters a day will not only help you feel fuller but also help you in flushing out toxins.

 Exercises such as daily walks or runs also help in burning body fat and creating muscles.
 Sit-ups, press-ups, and other stretches are also good.